-We then apply interferometric measurements~\cite{WQX19}: A HWP at $45^\circ$ is applied on the polarizations of the photons in the transmitted mode.
+We then perform interferometric measurements~\cite{WQX19}: a HWP at $45^\circ$ is applied on the polarizations of the photons in the transmitted mode.
 After passing through a polarizing beam splitter (PBS), the state evolves into